-- He has worked at the Royal National Orthopaedic Hospital (RNOH) since 2011 and has developed a passion within the field of Orthopaedic Rehabilitation.
+- He has worked at the Royal National Orthopaedic Hospital (RNOH) since 2011.

 - Anthony has recently completed a HEE/NIHR funded Masters in Clinical Research at the University of Southampton where his research project looked at the acceptability of SKYPE consultations for patients and clinicians within a multi-directional shoulder instability setting.

 - Team and Clinical lead for Orthopaedics & Trauma, Warrington and Halton NHS Foundation Trust, Lancashire.

 - Julie was a physiotherapist as part of the medical team at the football events at 2012 Olympic games.